-Some trees meeting the general circumference size may be exempt from regulated and significant tree controls either because of their location or their species.
+Some trees may be exempt from regulated and significant tree controls either because of their location or their species.

 For more information view the SA Government’s Community Information Sheet and Council’s Fact Sheet on Regulated and Significant Trees(PDF, 155KB)

-To complement the State Government protected Regulated and Significant trees, the City of Unley has a Significant Tree List(PDF, 240KB) which is a register of identified trees with increased protection under legislation.
+To assist this protection, the City of Unley has a Significant Tree List(PDF, 240KB) which provides a register of those trees protected under the regulations.

-You may wish to nominate a tree by providing its location, a description and photo using the online form below.
-Your nomination will be considered as part of future reviews.
+If so, you may wish to nominate a tree by providing its location, a description and photo for consideration using the online form below.

 Before nominating a new tree, please check if it is already on the register(PDF, 240KB).
+All trees on the existing register are being reviewed.
 They are listed by property address in alphabetical order by street name.